AdobeDocs/analytics-platform.en/help/report-builder/work-with-filters.md

 exl-id: 1f39d7f4-b508-45d8-9b97-81242c3805d3
 solution: Customer Journey Analytics
 ---
-# Work with Segments in Report Builder
+# Work with segments

 You can apply segments when you create a new data block or when you select **[!UICONTROL Edit data block]** from the **[!UICONTROL Commands]** panel.

 ## Apply segments to a data block

-To apply a segment to the entire data block, double-click a segment or drag and drop segments from the components list into the segments section of the Table.
+To apply a segment to the entire data block, Double select a segment or drag and drop segments from the components list into the segments section of the Table.

 ## Apply filters to individual metrics